mzareefmustafa/Speed-Typing-Software/README.md

 # 🐱 Typing Speed Test with Auto-Correct

-A Python-based typing test that measures speed, accuracy, and even corrects your mistakes—because typos happen!
-Inspired by Typeracer, this project also includes a **multiplayer mode** for friendly (or fierce) typing battles.
+A Python-based typing test that measures speed, accuracy, and even corrects your mistakes.
+Inspired by Typeracer, this project also includes a **multiplayer mode** for typing battles.

 ## 🚀 Features